 top of page

-What's Bar Holdings
+What's BAR Holdings

-This is a David versus Goliath fight.
-Bar Holdings is a corporation owned by two developers: Rob Rice and Mike Brewer.
-Rob is one of the richest home builders in the county.
-Mike owns American Pump and Drilling.
-They own a 33-acre wildlife corridor on the corner of 93rd and Old Highway 99 (a mile south of the Olympia Airport).
 Under current zoning laws, nothing can be built on their parcel except 6 houses.
 Because of this, they were able to buy it on the cheap.
 Now they're trying to get the zoning changed so they can build a mini-city and make a killing.
 They are asking the county commissioners for permission to use a new law called the UGA swap law.
 It's a test case and threatens rural lands everywhere because their application doesn't comply with this new law.
-But the commissioners are saying they like the proposal anyway.
-If commissioners hear from enough people opposed to it, the commissioners will change their minds and reject the proposal.

 UGA Swaps Explained